LBlend/mann-eller-kvinne/README-en.md

 </details>

+_In addition to these options you have the option to use the [docker-compose](docker-compose.yml) file included in this repo to run both the frontend and the backend through Docker.
+Note however that this option may limit your ability to configure your images to your desire.
+See the frontend repo for more information._

 ## Thank you

 We want to thank [LtgOslo](https://www.mn.uio.no/ifi/english/research/groups/ltg/) for making the corpus/dataset that is used to train the machine learning model.